EvolvED: Evolutionary Embeddings to Understand the Generation Process of Diffusion Models: Related Work

 \section{Related Work}

-\textbf{Interpreting Diffusion Models}: Previous works have extensively explored the capabilities of diffusion models~\cite{yang2023diffusionsurvey}, but understanding the inner workings of these models is important for leveraging their full potential and inspiring further research\cite{chang2023design}.
-This inherent complexity of this high-dimensional evolutionary process poses challenges for exploration~\cite{videau2023interactive} and understanding~\cite{lee2023diffexplainer}, even for experts in the field.
+\textbf{Interpreting Diffusion Models}: While exploring and understanding the inner workings of diffusion models is important for leveraging their full potential and inspiring further research\cite{chang2023design}, their inherent complexity of high-dimensional evolutionary processes poses challenges~\cite{videau2023interactive, lee2023diffexplainer}, even for domain experts.

+Literature has shown the purpose of each iterative step, which correlates with the varying granularity of visual concepts~\cite{deja2022analyzing, si2023freeu, prasad2023unraveling, park2024timeconcepts}.
+Prior works have examined the local latent structure around an instance in the diffusion process~\cite{park2024riemannian, kwon2023diffusion} with methods like Riemannian geometry~\cite{park2024riemannian}.
+While the goal was image editing, they also shed light on the granularity of features across steps~\cite{park2024riemannian}.

-Concerning the generation process, literature has focused on exploring the purpose of iterations, revealing that different stages in the denoising steps correspond to varying granularity of visual concepts~\cite{deja2022analyzing, si2023freeu, prasad2023unraveling, park2024timeconcepts}.
-However, it is crucial to understand the evolution of features or dataset modes to understand the root causes of failures in these models and enable downstream development~\cite{luccioni2023stablebias, park2024timeconcepts}.
-On one hand, the specific feature details of each iteration are an open question.
-For this purpose, pixel-level attribution maps have been used to understand which parts of the generated image the prompt keywords influence the most.
-Tang et al.~\cite{tang2023daam} do so via cross-attention keyword–pixel scores in the core denoising network in diffusion models.
-Such attention maps have been used for controlling output images~\cite{hertz2022prompt, parmar2023zero, Tumanyan_2023_CVPR, chefer2023attend} and improving sample quality.
-Saliency map methods like GradCAM~\cite{selvaraju2017grad} were extended to diffusion models to study the model's focus in each iteration and how that evolves~\cite{park2024timeconcepts}.
+However, it is crucial to understand the evolution of actual features to understand the root failure causes and enable downstream development~\cite{luccioni2023stablebias, park2024timeconcepts}.
+Most of these works focus on applying insights to improved models rather than generic means of visualizing the evolutionary process to support understanding.

+Pixel-level attribution maps explain relations between generated image areas and prompt keywords via cross-attention keyword–pixel scores in the denoising network of diffusion models~\cite{tang2023daam}.
+These maps have been used for controlling output images~\cite{hertz2022prompt, parmar2023zero, Tumanyan_2023_CVPR, chefer2023attend}.
+Saliency map methods were extended to diffusion models to study the model's focus in each iteration and how it evolves~\mbox{\cite{park2024timeconcepts}}.
 However, these existing approaches primarily concentrate on individual samples, creating a gap in understanding the global evolutionary process, which is our focus.